Sec. Educational Psychology

-Teaching research methods is especially challenging because we not only wish to convey formal knowledge and encourage critical thinking, as with any course, but also to enable our students dream up meaningful research projects, translate them into logical steps, conduct the research in a professional manner, analyze the data, and write up the project in APA style.
-We also wish to spark interest in the topics of research papers, and in the intellectual challenge of creating a research report, but we have learned just how difficult these goals can be from teaching undergraduates and from serving as journal reviewers: many submissions contain flaws such as elementary errors of logic (e.g., using a null control condition instead of a placebo or dummy treatment), tangled statistics, a lack of graphs, and ungrammatical, unclear writing that violates APA rules.
-Yet these manuscripts are written by university faculty, often with doctorates and years of experience.
-Even published papers may contain egregious faults (Standing & McKelvie, 1986).
+Teaching research methods is challenging because we not only wish to convey formal knowledge and encourage critical thinking, as with any course, but also to enable our students to dream up meaningful research projects, translate them into logical steps, conduct the research in a professional manner, analyze the data, and write a report in APA style.
+We also wish to spark interest in research, but in teaching undergraduates we have learned how elusive these goals can be (McKelvie, 1994).
+Even faculty have not mastered research design and writing.
+From serving as journal reviewers, we have found that many submissions show flaws such as elementary errors of logic (e.g., using a null control condition instead of a placebo treatment), tangled statistics, missing graphs, and ungrammatical, unclear writing that violates APA rules.
+Yet these manuscripts are sometimes written by people with doctorates and years of experience.
+Moreover, published papers may contain egregious faults (Standing and McKelvie, 1987).
 And although we have both published widely, we still hone our skills.
-It requires optimism to expect that a typical undergraduate will do better, on the basis of just a year or two of studies in psychology.
+It requires optimism to expect that a typical undergraduate will do better, after just a year or two of studies in psychology.
 In this paper, we describe a systematic set of methodology courses and two specific practices that we think can help.

 How can methodology courses promote undergraduate involvement in publishable research?
-In our undergraduate liberal arts institution in Québec, where the Bachelor's degree normally takes three years following two years of college, we ask for more, rather than less: our psychology program has evolved since the 1960s to require a solid backbone of mandatory methods-related courses that is considerably more extensive than in most universities (McKelvie, 2000).
-Psychology majors /take two consecutive introductory statistics courses in the first academic year, reaching the level of two-way ANOVA.
-Simultaneous with the second course, they take an introductory research methods course with lectures and discussion of important concepts, including theory, and involvement in research projects.
-In the second year, intending honors students must pass an advanced methods course that builds on the first one.
+In our undergraduate liberal arts institution in Québec, where the Bachelor's degree normally takes 3 years following 2 years of college, we require more, rather than less: our psychology program has evolved since the 1960s to require a solid backbone of mandatory methods-related courses that is considerably more extensive than in most universities (McKelvie, 2000).
+Psychology majors take two consecutive introductory statistics courses in the first academic year, reaching the level of two-way ANOVA.
+Simultaneous with the second course, they take an introductory research methods course with lectures and discussion of important concepts, including theory, and involvement (participation, testing, writing) in instructor-planned projects that usually extend past research.
+In the second year, intending honors students take an advanced methods course that builds on the first one.
 It uses the same text, and continues active participation in project work.
-An unusual requirement of the program (McKelvie, 2000) is a course in Psychometrics and Psychological Testing, reflecting our belief that more attention should be paid to measurement.
-After second year, if students have achieved a program average of 80% or better, and a combined average of 75% in the advanced research methods course plus the second statistics course, they may enter the Honors program.
-In third year, they take an advanced (multivariate) statistics course, and produce an idea for a data-based Honors thesis under the direction of a main and a secondary supervisor.
-Students are strongly encouraged to create their own research question on a topic of their choosing.
-Over two semesters, they discuss this project in a seminar course and write a formal proposal then, in the thesis course, they conduct the research and write the report.
+An unusual requirement (McKelvie, 2000) is a course in Psychometrics and Psychological Testing, reflecting our belief in the importance of measurement.
+In the third year, students with a program average of 80% or better, and a combined average of 75% in the advanced research methods course plus the second statistics course, may enter the honors program.
+They take a multivariate statistics course, and produce an idea for a data-based honors thesis under the direction of a main and a secondary supervisor.
+Students are encouraged to create their own research question on a topic of their choosing.
+Over two semesters, they discuss this project in a seminar course and write a formal proposal, and then in the thesis course, they conduct the research and write the report.

-These eight required methods-related courses produce well-grounded and motivated honors graduates, and give them an opportunity to publish.
-Our students accept with good grace that to complete this program represents a challenge, as only about one-fifth of them obtain an honors degree rather than a major in psychology, and our departmental numbers have risen considerably over the years.
+These eight required methods-related courses produce well-grounded and motivated honors graduates, and gives them an opportunity to publish.
+Our students accept with good grace the challenge of this program, where only about one-fifth of them will obtain an honors degree rather than a major, and our departmental numbers have risen considerably over the years.